vivaria/edisonrul.ing/docs/source/cards/r/ryu-kishin-clown.md

 ### Card Rulings

-●If Ryu-Kishin Clown is Special Summoned face-down, its effect does not activate.
+*   If Ryu-Kishin Clown is Special Summoned face-down, its effect does not activate.